-What is the purpose of this research trial?
-2 What are the vaccines against?
-2 Summary of the trial 3 What vaccines are being used in this trial?
-3 Do I have to take part?
-4 Am I suitable to take part?
-4 What will happen if I decide to take part?
-6 How many visits will I have to attend?
-9 What things should I consider before taking part in this study?
-10 Are there things I will be asked to avoid doing during the trial?
-11 What are the risks of taking part in this trial?
-11 Will I be protected against COVID-19 from having the vaccines in this trial?
-13 If you find out that having two different vaccines does not give good immune responses against COVID you give me another vaccine?
-What if I am eligible for routine immunisation against COVID-19, or become eligible during the trial?
-14 What are the advantages of taking part?
-14 What should you do if you believe you may have developed COVID-19 during the trial?
-14 Will I be compensated for taking part in this trial?
-15 What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions?
-16 What if new information becomes available?
-16 What will happen if I do not want to carry on with the trial?
-16 What if something goes wrong?
-16 Complaints statement 16 Would my taking part in this trial be kept confidential?
-17 What will happen to my data?
-17 Involvement of the General Practitioner (GP)/Family doctor (GP) 18 What will happen to any samples I give?
-19 Will any genetic tests be done?
-19 What will happen to the results of the research trial?
-19 Taking part in future vaccine-related research 19 Who is sponsoring, organising and funding the research?
-Does the University of Oxford have a finterest in the results of this trial?
-Who has reviewed the trial?
-20 Further information and contact details 20 Supplementary Privacy Notice for Enrolled Participants 21
+What is the purpose of this research trial?2

+What are the vaccines against?2

+Summary of the trial3

+What vaccines are being used in this trial?4

+Do I have to take part?4

+Am I suitable to take part?5

+What will happen if I decide to take part?6

+How many visits will I have to attend?9

+What things should I consider before taking part in this study?10

+Are there things I will be asked to avoid doing during the trial?11

+What are the risks of taking part in this trial?11

+Will I be protected against COVID-19 from having the vaccines in this trial?13

+If you find out that having two different vaccines does not give good immune responses against COVID- 19 will you give me another vaccine?13

+What if I am eligible for routine immunisation against COVID-19, or become eligible whilst enrolled in the trial?14

+What are the advantages of taking part?14

+What should you do if you believe you may have developed COVID-19 during the trial?14

+Will I be compensated for taking part in this trial?15

+What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions?
+15

+What if new information becomes available?16

+Will I be given proof of immunisation?
+If "vaccine passports" are introduced will I get one from being in the trial?

+What will happen if I do not want to carry on with the trial?16

+Could things be done better?

+What if something goes wrong?16

+Complaints statement

+Would my taking part in this trial be kept confidential?17

+What will happen to my data?17